ajavamind/rca-studio2/README.md

 The SYSTEM 00 computer may be the first personal computer built using discrete TTL integrated circuits.
 Joseph Weisbecker designed and constructed the SYSTEM 00 in 1971 (October-December) based on schematic circuit diagram dates in the
 "Microprocessor Manual SYSTEM 00" by Joseph A. Weisbecker.

 The computer architecture of SYSTEM 00 is the starting point for the RCA CDP1802 microprocessor.
 The computer instruction set is a subset of what would become the RCA CDP1801 and CDP1802 microprocessor instruction set.

+SYSTEM 00 used an oscilloscope for a video display and supported a resolution of 32 x 32 pixels (display memory is 128 bytes).
+There is also a 16 x 64 resolution for display 4 lines with a max of 10 characters per line usig a 5x7 dot martrix character representation.

 The SYSTEM 00 document contains two sample programs, 1) Deduce game and 2) Display (on OScilloscope).